andgar2010/home-page/content/about.md

 ]
 +++

 Hi!
-I'm Andres, I'm a Deaf person, my native language is Colombian Sign Language and I love to be behind a computer, it can be researching new trends in software, learning a new technology or seeing what's new in the world to find new ways to unite logic and communications.
+I'm Andres, a Deaf developer whose native language is Colombian Sign Language (LSC).
+I have a passion for working with computers, whether it's researching new software trends, learning new technologies, or exploring ways to integrate logic and communication.
 <!-- I have a thing for mobile development and backend, and love working on software development and UX! -->

 Technologist specialized in application development for mobile devices with solid experience in mobile front-end in Flutter.

 Technologist in Analysis and development in information systems with Front-end knowledge of HTML, CSS, Javascript, Vue.js and Typescript.
 Solid understanding of design principles, UI/UX and responsive design, PWAs, Clean Architecture.
 Back-end experience using Node.js/Express, Loopback 3/4, Nest, Directus, Auth (JWT), Security, RESTful APIs and GraphQL.
 DevOps experience with CI/CD, Docker, manage Linux servers and microservices architectures.